Skip to content

 5. Can small businesses benefit from using RFPs?

 Yes, small businesses can also benefit from using RFPs.
 While the process may seem cumbersome, it can help small businesses clarify their project needs, obtain competitive pricing, and formalize vendor relationships.
-It also provides a structured framework for comparing different vendors, which can be particularly useful when a small business does not have extensive experience in a given area.

 Other blog articles you may like